-Vector and our partner, Steel Truss and Supply, designed a solar carport for a restaurant in Anderson, CA. At 95 kW, it will generate 149,000 kWh/year, offsetting 100% of this customer’s electric bill.
-City planning review and building permit are complete, and foundations were completed in October 2018.
-We expect structural steel to be delivered in late December 2018, and will erect the structure in February 2019 and install the solar system in March 2019.
-We are using 272 SolarWorld 350W XL PV modules modules and five Fronius inverters of 12.5 kW and 15.0 kW.
+Vector and our structural engineering partner, Steel Truss and Supply of Redding, designed a solar carport for Vittles Family Restaurant in Anderson, CA. At 95 kW, it generates about 149,000 kWh/year, offsetting 100% of this customer’s electric bill.
+We completed the structure and commissioned the PV system in April 2019.
+The PV system includes 272 SolarWorld 350W XL PV modules and five Fronius Primo inverters of 12.5 kW and 15.0 kW.

 Commercial Rooftop 73kW Design and Installation:

 Vector designed and installed a 73 kW system on a 49,000 square foot manufacturing building in Redding CA. We used 228 Jinko 325W 72 cell modules and a Yaskawa-Solectria 60 kW 3-phase / 480V inverter to match the owner’s large industrial electrical system.
 The roof attachments are Ironridge tilt-up legs and rails, with 15 degree tilt relative to the flat (0.5:12) metal PBR roof.
 This tilt increases performance in two ways: providing better geometry for irradiance, and keeping the modules slightly cooler because of increased airflow.
 The system will generate 119 MWh per year, offsetting 90% of this business’ electricity usage.

 Steel Fabricator in Woodland, CA